 Is it possible to make cheesy hashbrowns ahead of time?

-Yes, you can prepare the mixture ahead of time and store it in the refrigerator for a few hours before cooking or even freeze it for long-term storage.
+Yes, mix everything up and store in the fridge for a few hours before cooking, or freeze for later.

 What can I add to cheesy hashbrowns for extra flavor?

-Consider adding spices like paprika, herbs like rosemary, or other mix-ins such as bell peppers, mushrooms, or crispy bacon to enhance the flavor of your cheesy hashbrowns.
+Spices like paprika, herbs like rosemary, or mix-ins such as bell peppers, mushrooms, or crispy bacon all work great.

 cheesy hashbrowns